ibm-cloud-docs/appid/ts_saml.md

 **How to fix it**

-Verify that your SAML provider is configured to return the `RelayState` parameter without modifying it in any way to {{site.data.keyword.appid_short_notm}}.
+Verify that your SAML provider is configured to return the `RelayState` parameter to {{site.data.keyword.appid_short_notm}} without modifying it in any way.

 ### Missing or incorrect NameID field